soulsands/trilium-chat/README.md

 ## Introduction

-Chat plugin for Trilium, currently supports Chatgpt.
+ The chat plugin for Trilium currently supports Chatgpt